How to Make Accurate Project Estimations

 Why Estimation Is an Essential Stage of Any Software Project?

-Sometimes it seems that the project estimation process can significantly increase the cost of the pre-development phase.
-But it is crucial to realize: the resources spent at the initial stage of the project are a good investment in the outcome.
-The more accurate the project estimation, the more customer-satisfying the result will be.
+Predicting the time, effort, and resources required to complete a project is hard work.
+But it can enforce your product development roadmap and enhance project planning, budgeting, and resource allocation.
+The more accurate the IT project estimation, the more customer-satisfying the result will be.
 That is why a correct estimate is a crucial part of project management procedures, and it is really worth it.

-As estimating software development is based upon incomplete, imperfect knowledge and assumptions about the future, they all have uncertainty.
+Nonetheless, as estimating software development costs and time is based upon incomplete, imperfect knowledge and assumptions about the future, they all have uncertainty.
 There is no such thing as a precise, single-value estimate.

-How to do the estimation for a software project properly?
+Are you not sure how to do the estimation for a software project properly?
+You're not alone.
 If we take software development models into account, the more traditional 'waterfall' approach implies that all the software specifications must be provided upfront before the project estimation process starts.
 But now, everyone is going agile.

-Stakeholders want to begin immediately after preparing brief requirements and then add new features literally on-the-go.
-MVPs (Minimum Viable Products) are released quickly, feedback is obtained, and improvements are made iteratively.
-In those conditions, planning and estimating the project can be rather challenging.
+Stakeholders and product teams want to begin immediately after preparing brief requirements and then add new features literally on the go.
+A minimum viable product (MVP) is released quickly, feedback is obtained, and improvements are made iteratively.
+In those conditions, planning and estimating project fundamentals can be rather challenging.

-So the question we want to answer is, 'How can we cover all those uncertainties and make the project estimation as realistic as possible?'
-This article will walk you through how we approach the software project estimation process at Upsilon and share some tips that help us make it more accurate and robust.
+So the question we want to answer is, "How can we cover all those uncertainties and make the project estimation as realistic as possible?"
+We will walk you through how we approach the software project estimation process at Upsilon and share some tips that help us make it more accurate and robust.

 Key Components of Project Estimation

-Every project estimation is a triangle balancing act with three components:
+In project management estimation, every project is a triangle balancing act with three components:

 • Cost